How do you detect mold inside a wall?

 Isn't it a conflict of interest for a contractor to provide home inspections?

 Yes.
 INACHI Standards of Practice and COMARs prohibit a licensed home inspector from making required repairs on a home they have been contracted to inspect for a period of one year following the date of inspection.
-So, if we are specifically hired to perform a home inspection for a home buyer, someone else has to be hired to actually correct the defects or make the repairs to the home.
-Of course, the advantage hiring us provides is that we can write repair cost estimates w/in our reports--this information can be invaluable in renegotiations with sellers or in comparing the repair estimates from other general contractors or licensed tradesmen.
+So, if we are specifically hired to perform a home inspection for a home buyer, someone else has to be hired to actually correct the defects or make the repairs to the home (we will solicit repair proposals on your behalf, but there's no obligation and you may hire anyone you choose).
+Of course, the advantage hiring us provides is that we can write repair cost estimates w/in our reports--this information can be invaluable in renegotiations with sellers or in comparing the repair estimates from our referrals or any other general contractors or licensed tradesmen.

 No. Every home needs maintenance.
 If we are performing residential repairs under an existing maintenance services agreement with an individual landlord or property or asset management company, we provide value added by pointing out additional deferred maintenance issues and defects that we discover while on the service call.
 This is not a conflict of interest and actually saves our mutual clients the additional cost of a separate service call in most cases.
 The peace of mind in knowing that the material condition of your residential asset is being reevaluated during every service call is why many of our clients keep us after our initial repair visit.